top of page

 Moses, “choose rather to suffer affliction with the people of God, than to enjoy the pleasures of sin for a season; Esteeming the reproach of Christ greater riches than the treasures in Egypt:” (Heb 11:25-26).

-Please note furthermore that no matter what the government does to Christians and if we must pay the price for obeying God, we must remember Gods command to “love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you, and persecute you” (Matt 5:44).
+Please note furthermore that no matter what the government does to Christians, if we must pay the price for obeying God, we must remember Gods command to “love your enemies, bless them that curse you, do good to them that hate you, and pray for them which despitefully use you, and persecute you” (Matt 5:44).

 bottom of page